Tutorial · Try Catscope

 solpipe bidder propose-rule-set 6VQk8GA84p7zZSyL8XtX6oVd3Vp4EJ5hoUenKoC3fHSf

-Initialize Delegation
+Initialize delegation

-export OWNER=<owner-keypair> # set to same keypair used to create jar
+export OWNER=<owner-keypair> # same keypair you used to create the jar

 export RULE_SET=<proposed-rule-set>

-echo $RULE_SET > rule.set
+echo $RULE_SET > rule.set # save it for later

 safejar delegation init $OWNER 1 --rule="$RULE_SET" --fee-payer=$MY_WALLET